aws-samples/aws-saas-parallel-deployments/README.md

 npm ci
 ```

-CDK Pipelines requires the use of modern bootstrapping.
+CDK Pipelines requires use of modern bootstrapping.
 To ensure this is enabled, start by setting the related environment variable:

 ```
 export CDK_NEW_BOOTSTRAP=1
 ```

 Then, bootstrap the toolchain account.
-You need to bootstrap both the region where the toolchain stack is deployed to, as well as all the target regions for component deployments.
+You must bootstrap both the region where the toolchain stack is deployed, as well as every target region for component resources.
+Here, we will first bootstrap only the us-east-1 region, and later you can optionally bootstrap additional region(s).

 ```
 npx cdk bootstrap <TOOLCHAIN_ACCOUNT_ID>/us-east-1 --profile <TOOLCHAIN_PROFILE_NAME>